BIGJRA/BIGJRA.github.io/rejuv.md

 Tesla.
 Once you regain control, you can explore Oceana Pier.

 Now is a good time to change some of your options.
-I recommend doing Text Speed: Max and Battle Scene: Off if you want the game to go quickly.
+I recommend doing Text Speed Max and Battle Scene Off if you want the game to go quickly.
 For a bit more challenge, you can also change the battle mode to “Set.”
 I also recommend storing at least a few backups -- save files can get corrupted.